Sri Lanka

 Day 3 Wilpattu National Park

-This morning drive north to Wilpattu National Park where you will stay the night in an African style safari camp.
+This morning drive north to Wilpattu National Park where you will stay the night in an African-style or stilted safari camp.

 This afternoon take a safari in the park in search of wildlife.
 Wilpattu is the largest park in Sri Lanka and is spread across a huge area that is home to more than 50 natural lakes.
 These lakes are a magnet for wildlife and the park is home to a significant leopard population.
-Many of our travellers have been very lucky and have spotted leopard, sloth bear and more.
+Many of our travelers have been very lucky and have spotted leopards, sloth bears and more.

-Later return to camp for dinner around the campfire.
+Later return to camp for dinner under the stars.

 Day 4 Wilpattu National Park – Dambulla